Censorship in New Zealand: Theatre

 Theatre does not appear to be a medium that has been actively censored and there are relatively few instances of attempted theatre censorship in New Zealand.

 Internet censorship

 New Zealand actively monitors and censors its citizens usage of the internet.
 Since 2010 New Zealand ISPs have engaged in the filtering of web requests to any site on a non-public blacklist.
-This filtering only applies if the user received Internet service from an ISP who has elected to participate in the filtering.
+This filtering only applies if the user received Internet service from an ISP which has elected to participate in the filtering.

 Video games

 Video games in New Zealand are subject to censorship under the 1993 Act.
 They are evaluated by the Classification Office under the same criteria as all publications.
 In addition, some degree of self censorship has been practiced by the NZ video game industry.

 In 2003 Manhunt became the first video game to be banned by the Office.
 The extremely graphic nature of the game led the Office to consider it injurious to the public good, and garnered the game a classification of "objectionable".
 In particular, the Office pointed out that the game rewarded players for particularly brutal killings and forcing the player to kill to progress the story over a non-trivial length of time.
 In 2023 the Office reconsidered Manhunt and classified it R18.

 Since Manhunt, several more games have been banned.